Rham is vegan, married, and child-free; she loves nature and wildlife, and has two dogs and six other four-legged

 Everything is homemade or processed at home.
 So, here's how to start.

-- Chop coconut into pieces and blend for a few seconds -first without water then slowly pour a little amount at a time.
+- Chop the coconut into pieces and blend for a few seconds—first without water, and then while slowly pouring in a little at a time.

-- Using a muslin cloth, strain the coconut and squeeze off the milk as much as you can.
+- Using a muslin cloth, strain the coconut and squeeze off as much milk as you can.

 - When done, keep the milk in the fridge for at least two nights.
-You'll notice that the cream starts to settle at the surface separating from the water.
-When thick the cream is ready to be scooped out and used.
+You'll notice that the cream starts to settle at the, surface separating from the water.
+When it's thick, the cream is ready to be scooped out and used.